5ecompendium/bestiary/_creatures/memory-moss.md

 Once a memory moss steals a creature’s memories, it sinks back down and does not attack again for one day.
-If a creature loses its memories to the memory moss, it acts as if affected by a confusion spell for the next 1d4 hours.
+If a creature loses its memories to the memory moss, it acts as if affected by a <i>confusion</i> spell for the next 1d4 hours.
 Lost memories can be regained by eating the memory moss that absorbed them.
 Doing so requires a DC 11 Constitution saving throw, with failure resulting in the creature being nauseated for 1d6